koookieee/Review-carousels/README.md

 **Review Carousels**
-The Interactive carousles that pop up when hovered over and the confetti animation are styled using css, javascript Yes! you can do this using just css and javascript.
+The Interactive carousels that pop up when hovered over and the confetti animation are styled using css, javascript Yes! you can do this using just css and javascript.
 Other than this, I have used Reactjs to form components and map them into the Card conatiner instead of hard-coding :)